-This document will be adopted as a Supplementary Planning Document by Daventry District Council following formal consultation.
+This document has been adopted as a Supplementary Planning Document by Daventry District Council.
 It will be a material consideration when considering any planning application in or near the parish and provides guidelines for future changes.

 Fig 1 St Denys Church